Nicola L: Career

 In 1975, Nicola L. shifted focus to film projects.
 In 1977 she directed the feature film Les Têtes sont Encore Dans L'île (The Heads are Still in the Island) with Terry Thomas and Pierral, shot in Ibiza.
-In 1979 Nicola L. moved to New York, where she continued to focus on filmmaking.
+In 1979 Nicola L. moved to New York City, where she continued to focus on film making.
 Her first documentary captured the punk-rock band Bad Brains at the Lower East Side nightclub CBGB.
 This was followed by a 1981 documentary about activist Abbie Hoffman.
 Nicola L.'s final film was Doors Ajar at the Chelsea Hotel (2013), where she had lived for nearly three decades.

 In the 1990s, Nicola L. returned to feminism through a series of paintings and works on paper.
 For Poems by Dorothy Parker (1994), she created collages on wood that included a snail form along with a snippet of a poem.
-The Femme Fatale paintings (1995), made from painted bed sheets accompanied by images and texts, explored women who had died tragic or violent deaths, among them Marilyn Monroe, Billie Holiday and Ulrike Meinhof.
+The Femme Fatale paintings (1995), made from painted bed sheets accompanied by images and texts, explored women who had died tragic or violent deaths: among them Marilyn Monroe, Billie Holiday and Ulrike Meinhof.

-Towards the end of her life, L. continued to develop her Pénétrables series with several public performances, including The Blue Cape, which premiered in Cuba in 2002, followed by performances on the Great Wall of China (2005) and the Venice Biennale (2016).
+Towards the end of her life, L. continued to develop her Pénétrables series with several public performances, including The Blue Cape, which premiered in Cuba in 2002, followed by performances on the Great Wall of China (2005), the Venice Biennale and (asCape of Blues) at Place Saint-Sulpice in Paris (both 2016).
 L.'s Red Coat was performed in London on the occasion of the work's display at the Tate Modern gallery in 2015.